adharafardhin/LIFE4137/README.md

 - Transcript and Gene Structure Preservation: Liftoff preserves the structure of transcripts and genes during the mapping process, ensuring that exons are aligned in a way that maximizes sequence identity.
 - Handling of Multiple Gene Copies: The tool can identify additional gene copies present in the target genome that are not annotated in the reference genome, enhancing the completeness of gene annotations.
 - Polishing Annotations: Liftoff includes an option to polish exon and CDS annotations, improving the accuracy of coding sequence preservation, particularly in cases where the initial lift-over may introduce errors such as frame shifts or missing start/stop codons.

+#### Why Liftoff?

+Liftoff was utilized in this project to transfer gene annotations from the reference genome of Cochlearia excelsa to the target genomes of Cochlearia groenlandica and Cochlearia pyrenaica.
+This tool was essential for identifying conserved genes within and around the centromeric regions across different species, which facilitated the comparative analysis of gene content and synteny.
+By accurately mapping gene annotations between genomes, Liftoff enabled the detection of conserved syntenic blocks, contributing to our understanding of evolutionary conservation and divergence in these genomic regions.
+The ability to lift over annotations was crucial for comparing structural and functional elements in the centromeric regions of these closely related species, providing insights into their genomic evolution.

 ## MUMmer4: A Versatile Genome Alignment Tool
 MUMmer4 is a powerful and flexible system designed for the rapid alignment of DNA and protein sequences.
 It is capable of handling a wide range of genome sizes, from small bacterial genomes to large mammalian genomes.
 MUMmer4 is particularly effective for comparing and analyzing large and complex genomic datasets, offering tools for both nucleotide and protein alignments.